chophilip21/chophilip21.github.io/_posts/networking_part2/2023-04-05-network_part2.md

 - [Layer 4: Flow/Congestion Management](#congestion)

 In the [previous post](https://chophilip21.github.io/network_part1/), I have covered the basics of Networking, mostly around the top application layers of the OSI model.
-I will cover the lower layers of the OSI model in this post.
+I will cover the lower layers of the OSI model in this post, especially on Layer 4 where many important events occur.
 But before diving, don't forget that OSI models are in both directions:

 <figure>
 <img src="